ipld/ipld/data-structures/filecoin/schema.md

 type ActorsHAMTBucket [ ActorsHAMTBucketEntry ]

 type ActorsHAMTBucketEntry struct {
-  key Bytes # RawAddress bytes
+  key Bytes # Address bytes
   value Actor # inline
 } representation tuple

-# TODO: head is a link to an implicit union of the specific actor state
-# keyed on the value of code.
 type Actor struct {
-  code &Any # An inline CID encoded as raw+identity head &Any nonce Int # TODO: Should this be "CallSeqNum"? balance Bytes
+  code &Any # An inline CID encoded as raw+identity head &Any # An implicit union of each actor type, keyed by `code` here nonce Int # TODO: Should this be "CallSeqNum"? balance Bytes
 } representation tuple